RobertoSanz88/MachineLearning/README.md

 **LSTM**

-LSTM neural networks are commonly used with Time series datasets as they perform better than regular Dense networks We study and compare here:
+LSTM neural networks are commonly used with Time series datasets as they perform better than regular Dense networks.
+We study and compare here:

 1.[Univariate case](#id1)
 2.[Multivariate multistep case](#id2)